SELF-REALIZATION/SELF-HEALING

 How did we get here?
 Is this the best we can do as a collective, despite all the lessons of history available to us?
 Can we not aspire for a for a more wholesome or better world, one that challenges and transforms our existing conditions?

 In a world where people constantly collide, trapped in cycles of physical, mental, and emotional crisis, it is heart-breaking that we, as a society, fail to see the deep connection between our current struggles—both personal and global—and the unmet emotional needs from our childhoods.
-By ignoring these early wounds, we not only perpetuate the very issues we wish to resolve but also create unnecessary drama and conflict, leading to global dysfunction.
+By ignoring these early wounds, we not only perpetuate the very issues we haven’t resolved but also create unnecessary drama and conflict, leading to global dysfunction.
 We don’t realize that the state of the world is a direct reflection of how we were raised.

 This isn’t about pointing fingers, but rather about understanding how unresolved emotional wounds are unconsciously passed down from generation to generation, perpetuating harm and suffering.